Persuasive Essays: Introduction, Structure, & Topic Examples

 1. Persuasive essays explain points exhaustively to make readers understand the position taken on a paper.
 There are many types of arguments.
 Therefore, the ones provided in your paper should be specific.

 2. These essays also give facts that support arguments.
-These include statistics and information researched in academic journals and articles, governments publications, and other professional sources.
+These include statistics and information researched in academic journals and articles, government publications, and other professional sources.

 How to Write a Good Persuasive Essay?